- Optimizely X Web Experimentation

 If you are still transitioning from Classic to X, you can take advantage of this feature even before you've completed the transition process.
 This setting applies regardless of how your snippet is configured.

-Here's where to find the Cache Expiration (TTL) feature:
+Here's where to find the Cache Expiration (TTL) feature, with detailed steps to follow:

 Navigate to Settings > Implementation.